heinzketchup2005/round1b-solution/README.md

 # Round 1B: Persona-Driven Document Intelligence

 ## Overview
 This solution implements a persona-driven document intelligence system that extracts and ranks relevant sections from document collections based on specific persona requirements and task objectives.
+It aims to provide personalized information retrieval tailored to individual user needs.

 ## Approach
 1. **PDF Processing**: Extract structured content from PDFs with page numbers and section titles